 The most valuable alexandrite species come from Russian Federation and Brazil.
 Other suppliers are India, Sri Lanka, and Tanzania.

 Jeremejevite, ideally Al6B5O15[F,OH]3, is another representative of endemic minerals.

 New deposits have been reported from four localities in Germany and Tajikistan.
-However, the same as other rare gemstones it’s hard to find a suitable quality of minerals.
+However, the same as other rare gemstones it’s hard to find the suitable quality of minerals.

 TIP: Have you ever think why some gemstones are so cheap?
 Especially when buying on the internet.
 Check out the main reasons in the article below:

 Why Are Some Gemstones So Cheap?
 You Should Know This